 Table of Contents

 People seek psychiatric help with really high expectations.
 Many of their problems stem from things that can't be modified by treatment, things we have to help them cope with.
 Sometimes formal counseling sessions are not enough, and medications are just not the right way out.
 Sometimes we feel the need to be around our patients more often, but can't, firstly for lack of time, and secondly because we cannot barge into their lives like that.
 So we need to provide people tools that they can use themselves and thus cope better independently.
-Previously, doctors taught patients techniques they could use when required.
+Previously, doctors taught patients relaxation techniques for anxiety they could use when required.
 Now professional apps have made this training and assimilation much easier.

 The app connects users to licensed therapists via messaging.
 Talkspace is not meant to substitute face-to-face therapy, and its therapists are trained to recognize when the app will fall short of the users' need for support.
 The app is free on iOS and android devices.
 At an additional cost it provides couples' therapy.
 A paid subscription will get you matched with a therapist who you can message 24/7.
 In app purchases also include live videos.